kevin11h/12-ideas-in-12-hours-a-day/README.md

 10. Focus on the Faith
 11. Prepare.
 Coming soon.
 Prepare while you can
 12. Start praying.
 Start Paying.
 Pay Attention

+1. What is the value of stillness?
+Stay still.
+Start up.  start stay still